wp-plugins/timebank-system/readme.txt

 WordPress Timebank System is a Wordpress plugin that creates an exchange system (minutes, hours, tokens, any currency) for all your Wordpress users.

-All registered user can see their balance on the sidebar (time in minutes), status, total transfers.
+All registered user can see their balance on the sidebar, status and total transfers.

-By entering to the profile of any user you can see the list of exchanges of that user.
-The status of transfers, rating and comments of each exchange.
+By entering to the profile of any user you can see the list of his exchanges, the status of transfers, rating and comments of each exchange.
 All users can rate and review the product or services.
-(Kind of eBay).
-If you enter to your user profile, you can create new transfers, accept or reject transfers, comment and rate transfers.
+You can create new transfers, accept or reject incoming transfers, rate and comment transfers that affects you.

 == Features ==